Dark UX or Persuasive Design?

 What is Dark UX?

 Dark UX has the potential to leave a bitter taste in your mouth when you realise what has happened.
 Know one likes being tricked or mislead and the user experience may lead to high levels of distrust and dissatisfaction among customers.
+This may lead to a short-term uplift in your conversion rate, but in the longer terms this is likely to damage your brand and increase returns and cancellations.

 In some cases a design breaks a web convention or norm to nudge you in the opposite direction to what you expect.
 Alternative choice options are sometimes hidden below the fold or reduced in prominence so that you may fail to notice them.